opusonline/PromiseX.js/README.md

 defined here: <https://www.promisejs.org/api/#Promise_prototype_finally>
 callback is executed with optional context when Promise is fulfilled
 previous resolved/rejected values are propagated to next Promise
-__attention:___ this behaves exactly like try-catch-finally
+_attention:_ this behaves exactly like try-catch-finally
 <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Control_flow_and_error_handling#The_finally_block>
 and is a bit different to others regarding the return value of finally callback
+skipped if previous promise is cancelled

 ```javascript
 // default use